 Carolin Paintner (shareholder and designer) worked on the design of the Tiger 6 with Maximilian Englbrecht (marketing manager)

 In the evolution of the development of the sugar beet harvester the Tiger 6, in addition to its greatly improved "inner values", was also intended to present an innovative appearance.
 In the light of this clearly defined goal, Michael Gruber, manager of sugar beet technology at ROPA, worked with junior manager Carolin Paintner (diploma in design) to redesign the ROPA flagship.
-Detailed plans were drawn up, modelled in 3D and innovative sheet metal designs were developed.
+Detailed plans were drawn up, modeled in 3D and innovative sheet metal designs were developed.
 In particular, the shape and proportions of the ventilation grids in the engine compartment were completely redesigned.
 Deliberately asymmetrical accents form a visually arresting appearance.
 Superfluous style elements have been deliberately omitted.
 The new Tiger 6 presents a powerful and dynamic appearance while simultaneously retaining its elegant machine characteristics.

 Just as the tiger walks lightly through the jungle on velvet paws, the Tiger 6 is equally light-footed in the field during the sugar beet harvest.
 The sustainable, soil-protection effect of the patented R-Soil Protect chassis is consciously underlined by the design of the machine.
-The visualisation of quality emphasises the power of innovation at ROPA.
+The visualization of quality emphasizes the power of innovation at ROPA.
 The Tiger is designed for pride in ownership, to arouse emotion and at the same time to meet the promise of quality.

 "Trend-setting and innovative design has always been my passion.
-The new appearance of the Tiger emphasises its power and dynamics.
+The new appearance of the Tiger emphasizes its power and dynamics.
 We have put our heart into the development of this design.
-This makes the recognition with the Red Dot Design Award so much more significant for me, because this prize is not only an award for the appearance and aesthetics of the product but also, and much more, a recognition of all our team and the team spirit at ROPA," says Carolin Paintner.
+This makes the recognition with the Red Dot Design Award so much more significant for me, because this prize is not only an award for the appearance and esthetics of the product but also, and much more, a recognition of all our team and the team spirit at ROPA," says Carolin Paintner.

 The ROPA trademark – practical, durable and reliable technology